Driving Performance App: Love your backseat driver

-MiX Vision has been proven to minimize the risk of speed-related accidents and, while all transport companies work hard to train drivers to be safer on the roads, technology can give these companies a serious edge.
+MiX Vision, a driving performance app and so much more, has been proven to minimize the risk of speed-related accidents and, while all transport companies work hard to train drivers to be safer on the roads, technology can give these companies a serious edge.

 Next time your friend or family member tells you to slow down, thank them for the free advice and keep in mind that technology might offer an even better solution.

 2. The Sydney Morning Herald; July 3, 2016